-Watch the podcast episode below or download for later!
+Watch this podcast episode below or download it for later!

 As many of you know we are in the process of adopting our 4th child from the Pacific Island of Samoa.

-We started the process over 3 years ago now when I first shared our story and how we came to the decision to adopt after having 3 kiddos biologically.
+We started the process over 3 years ago when I first shared our story and how we decided to adopt after having 3 kiddos biologically.

 I wrote this post where I answered a lot of the most commonly asked questions we get like how did you decide to adopt from Samoa?
 How did you announce it to your kids?
 To your families?